katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Investigate if Pdb allows PRE / POST handlers to be registered -> disable / enable logging in there?
 - [x] Add support for pdb to odorun (like in odounit)
 - [x] Added support to use pdb interactively to odounit.
 - [x] Added -t option to allow test isolation.